The #1 Thing You Can Do to Improve Mobile UX: Image Optimization

 3-Step SEO Solution to Quick Loading Images

-There are two ways to easily optimize images: compression and definition.
+There are three ways to easily optimize images: compression and definition.

 First, use a page speed to tool to identify which images are the culprits.
 I previously wrote about Mobile UX and using Google’s PageSpeed Insights Tool.
 Using this tool will point you in the direction of which images to optimize.

 Next, compress your images.
 This can consist of anything from choosing a better, less space-intensive, image format, to determining how images are going to load on the page.
 Either way, chances are, the size of the images on your site need to come down, and there are many methods and tools that can be employed to accomplish such a goal.
 HTML5Rocks has an exhaustive article on a number of equally valid ideas on image compression.
 Check it out — your mobile UX depends on it.